TWENTY TWO months old

 A lot of past problems stemmed from not understanding my body.

-But during this luteal phase, instead of hating myself and wondering why I’m crazy, it’s my time to reflect and go inward.
+But during the luteal phase, instead of hating myself and wondering why I’m crazy, it’s my time to reflect and go inward.
 It’s my time for me, to sleep and eat more, journal and stay home–not feel like a piece of shit.
 This is hard, especially as a mother, but it has forced me to be more kind to myself and not feel selfish for taking a small nap on the days Chris gets home from work early.

 What’s amazing about all of this is that the moon phase goes in a circle of 29.5 days, the average length of a woman’s menstrual cycle.
 And the phases of the moon mirror what happens inside our bodies during ovulation.
 It’s even been scientifically proven that during a full moon (representing a ripe and ready egg in our uterus), women are more fertile.